 In his spare time, Dustin likes to participate in a multitude of nerdy activities, such as playing tabletop board games, helping design audio for independent video game ventures, reading comics, studying film, practicing French Horn, consuming too much fantastic craft beer, and several other similar doings.
 Music is his first love, and he currently scratches the music itch by producing works with a hip-hop collective he is a part of, and also producing EP’s for other artists in the tri-state area.
 A fun fact is that he cannot swim and almost drowned in a 3 foot pool, even though he is 6 foot and 3 inches tall.
 Talk about embarrassing moments.

-Mara works in our business office, assists in productions, and helps with marketing.
+Mara is our office and business manager, marketing associate, assists in productions, and is a graphic designer.
 The daughter of the owner, Mara has been in recording studios since she was an infant (usually trying to grab a fader as a toddler).
 Her attention to every little detail with your account will assure you that you are in good hands.
 Mara can also help you with graphic arts, logo, web and print layout, and other projects required a trained eye.
 Mara has a Bachelor of Arts degree from the University of Kentucky in printmaking, with a minor in art history.